 As for the lake’s water itself, it’s generally cold, but tolerable and provides an invigorating opportunity for swimmers.
 However, there is a beach area for the kids and those that prefer to lay in the sand to soak in some rays.

 Huntington Lake is a favorite with anglers, both experienced and novice.
-Trolling and shoreline fishing are popular at Huntington Lake.
+Trolling and shoreline fishing is popular at Huntington Lake.
 Aluminum rental boats, as well as rowboats, canoes, and kayaks, are available for rent.
 Guests with their own boats also have access to a dock area.

 Huntington Lake is located between Tool House Road and Lake Huntington Road.
 About 20 minutes northeast of Shaver Lake.

 The drive to Huntington Lake is simple, but it is easy to get lost in the mountains.
 Day-trippers should plan ahead and bring a detailed map or a reliable GPS